LiamMarrinan/Latin102/translation2.md

 1.Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

 >the antecedent is flumen. cui is in the dative singular neuter.
-It is in this case because it is the indirect object of the sentence. **Go over exactly why dative is used**
+It is in this case because it is the indirect object❌ of the sentence. **Go over exactly why dative is used**

 2.Identify the form of transire.
 Explain why you placed it in the clause you chose.

->transire is in the present active infinitive and because of that is in a dependent clause.
+>transire is in the present active infinitive and because of that is in a dependent clause.❌

 3.sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.